TheWhiteHatGinger/CS_5914/README.md

 ## Acknowledgments
 - This project was developed as part of the CS 5914 course.
 - Special thanks to the PyAMG developers and the authors of the referenced paper for their foundational work.
-- LLM optimizations were performed using OpenAI's O1 Pro model and Grok 3 by xAI.
+- LLM optimizations were performed using OpenAI's O1 Pro model and Grok 3 by xAI (as was this README).

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Contact
-For questions or issues, please open an issue on this GitHub repository or contact the project maintainers.